 This project consists of building a 40 metre boardwalk in a designated trail.
 During this project, participants will learn how to use a variety of power tools, such as a drill or circular saw, and obtain the technical skills required by the trade industry.

-Participants will build and plant personal garden boxes and complete various workshops and training sessions related to the project, such as plant selection, soil testing, design /construction, garden maintenance, ecological and health benefits of local food.
+Participants will build and plant pollinator garden boxes and complete various workshops and training sessions related to the project, such as plant selection, soil testing, design /construction, garden maintenance, and ecological benefits of pollinators.

 Living Fence Installation